ef4/ember-giftwrap/README.md

    content directly into index.html.

  - `ember giftwrap` always packages *all* the addons that are installed, there's not currently a way to be more picky.
+Default ember apps include addons you may not need (ember-cli-ic-ajax, ember-data, etc), so you'll want to remove them from your `package.json` if that's the case.

  - preprocessor addons that blow up if they don't find the files or directories they're looking for can be problematic for us, since we